Lab-ANT/ISSD/README.md

+# Note
-This is the repository for the paper entitled "ISSD: Indicator Selection for Time Series State Detection"
+This is the repository for the paper entitled "ISSD: Indicator Selection for Time Series State Detection".

+If you encounter any problems, please contact chengyu@nudt.edu.cn or raise an issue.

 # Usage
 If you only want to use ISSD, please refer to ```usage_example.py```, which contains detailed examples of ISSD.
-Note that the master branch is mainly for the reproducibility, A lite version of ISSD will soon be available at the lite branch。
+Note that the master branch is mainly for the reproducibility, A lite version of ISSD will soon be available at the lite branch.

 # Reproducibility
 To reproduce the results reported in the paper, please refer to the following guideline.
 ## Datasets
-download all datasets and place the them in ```data/raw```
+download all datasets and place them in ```data/raw```

 ```bash
 python datautils/convert_data_format.py